 There are many different types of CNS tumors.
 Some are cancerous and very likely to grow and spread.
 These are often called very aggressive or high grade.
 Other types are less aggressive, often called low grade, and others are noncancerous and are not likely to grow and spread.
 The following types of CNS tumors are most common among children:

 This section covers CNS tumors diagnosed in children.
 Learn more about brain tumors in adults .

 Looking for More of an Overview?

-- ASCO Answers Fact Sheet : Read a one-page fact sheet (available in PDF) that offers an easy-to-print introduction for CNS tumors.
+- ASCO Answers Fact Sheet : Read a one-page fact sheet (available as a PDF) that offers an easy-to-print introduction to CNS tumors.